ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ## Overview

-The interruption card uses visual prominence to draw attention to something important.
+The interruption card uses visual prominence to draw a user's attention to something important.
 The user has to acknowledge it to continue.

 ### When to use